Rhoahndur/Denethor/docs/deployment/aws-lambda.md

 **Important:** Replace the placeholder values with your actual API keys from:
 - **Browserbase**: Sign up at [https://www.browserbase.com/](https://www.browserbase.com/) and get your API key + Project ID
 - **OpenAI**: Get your API key from [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)
+- **S3 Bucket**: The script automatically uses your AWS account ID for the bucket name (created in S3 setup above)

 **Security Note:** The `lambda-env.json` file is in `.gitignore` and will NOT be committed to your repository.
 Each developer needs their own API keys.